curl/curl/docs/libcurl/libcurl-security.md

 Protocols that do not have any form of cryptographic authentication cannot with any certainty know that they communicate with the right remote server.

-If your application is using a fixed scheme or fixed host name, it is not safe as long as the connection is unauthenticated.
+If your application is using a fixed scheme or fixed hostname, it is not safe as long as the connection is unauthenticated.
 There can be a man-in-the-middle or in fact the whole server might have been replaced by an evil actor.